Christopher-Erick/Portfolio-website/README.md

 For deployment instructions, see:
 - [RENDER_DEPLOYMENT.md](RENDER_DEPLOYMENT.md) for Render deployment

+### Media Files in Production

+For production deployments (especially on platforms like Render), this application supports Cloudinary for persistent media storage.
+See [CLOUDINARY_SETUP_GUIDE.md](CLOUDINARY_SETUP_GUIDE.md) for setup instructions.

 ### Build Scripts

 This project includes platform-specific build scripts to ensure proper deployment across different environments: